Turkish Forces Launch Military Attack Against Kurds At Syrian Border

 Late Sunday, the White House abruptly announced it was pulling troops away from the border and that Turkey planned to launched an offensive — a major shift in U.S. policy that followed a phone call between President Trump and Erdogan.
 Senior officials have said they were not consulted or informed about the change.

-The Turkish military is working with the Syrian National Army, Erdogan said, adding that they area targeting Kurdish fighters as well as ISIS extremists.
+The Turkish military is working with the Syrian National Army, Erdogan said, adding that the area they targeting Kurdish fighters as well as ISIS extremists.

 "Our mission is to prevent the creation of a terror corridor across our southern border, and to bring peace to the area," Erdogan said.